mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 After you create the required components and set up Channels you will be using, you are ready to create your first campaign.

-To begin creating campaigns, perform the following steps:
+To begin creating Campaigns, perform the following steps:

 1. Launch your Mautic installation.
 2. Click **Campaigns** in the left navigation menu.
 The Campaigns page appears.